18F/guides/content/derisking/federal-field-guide/4-deciding-what-to-buy.md

 But sales capture is also rife for potential abuse especially in the public sector where large amounts of government funds are being spent (the U.S. government is the largest buying entity in the world).

-Government employees are working on behalf of someone else–the American public.
+Government employees are working on behalf of someone else — the American public.
 This means that government employees have ethical and professional standards by which they must conduct themselves.

 Numerous laws and regulations guide the communication or actions of government employees.
 If they don't adhere to these standards, such as FAR 9.5 for Organizational Conflict of Interest guidance, they may face civil or criminal penalties depending on the violation.
 This could mean fines, suspension, firing, and, sometimes, even felony prison time.